 Tips on visiting Reykjadalur Hot Springs

-• Do you need to hike to get to Reykjadalur Hot Springs: yes, it’s a 2-hour hike round trip.
+- Do you need to hike to get to Reykjadalur Hot Springs: yes, it’s a 2-hour hike round trip.

-• Temperature at Reykjadalur Hot Springs: 96°F to 104°F (36°C to 40°C)
+- Temperature at Reykjadalur Hot Springs: 96°F to 104°F (36°C to 40°C)

-• Facilities at Reykjadalur Hot Springs: changing rooms available at the trailhead
+- Facilities at Reykjadalur Hot Springs: changing rooms available at the trailhead

 Hrunalaug Hot Spring

-If you are looking for a unique, quaint and out of the ordinary hot spring in Iceland, then you simply have to make your way to Hrunalaug hot spring!
+If you are looking for a unique and quaint hot spring in Iceland, then you simply have to make your way to this place!
+The Hrunalaug hot springs are a lesser visited place, no tour buses head there.

-However, to help him keep it clean, you will need to pay a contribution at the parking lot.
+The hot spring is on private land but the owner allows tourists to visit it every day.
+To help them keep it clean and running, you will need to pay a small contribution at the parking lot.
 You can put $10 USD in the wooden box at the entrance.

 How to get to Hrunalaug Hot Spring?

 You will find this hidden gem 6 kilometers outside of Fludir on the Golden Circle route.
 It’s 30 kilometers away from the famous Gulfoss Waterfalls and a 1-hour and a half drive from Reykjavik.
+You can safely follow Google Maps directions.

 Tips for visiting Hrunalaug Hot Spring

-• Temperature at Hrunalaug Hot Spring: 104°F (40°C)
+- Temperature at Hrunalaug Hot Spring: 104°F (40°C)

-• Facilities at Hrunalaug Hot Spring: small little cabin to change
+- Facilities at Hrunalaug Hot Spring: small little cabin to change

-• How many people can fit in Hrunalaug Hot Spring: maximum 10 people
+- How many people can fit in Hrunalaug Hot Spring: maximum 10 people

 ✔️ Nortia Apartments are a great place to stay in Fludir, right next to the hot springs.
 This wooden cabin comes with a garden terrace, balcony and free wifi.